 This Easy Pound cake is a basic one, you can modify it to suit your taste or purpose by changing the flavour or combination of flavours, also by the add-ons which you use.

 Things you can use to modify this recipe include:

 Flavourings, essence, extracts or oils eg. lemon, vanilla, ground spices, alcoholic beverages and instant coffee.
 Also, Desiccated coconut, citrus zest (lemon or Orange rind), chocolate chips, dried fruits, chopped nuts, candied peels, chopped fresh fruits, toffee bits etc.

 3 cups flour ½ cup corn flour 1 teaspoon baking powder ½ teaspoon salt 2 cups butter 2¼ cups sugar 2 teaspoons vanilla essence 8 eggs

 Preheat oven to 180°C, brush a 9-b-13-inch cake pan with butter or oil and sprinkle lightly with flour.

 Sift together flour, corn flour, baking powder, and salt into a bowl and set aside.

-In a large bowl, cream butter and sugar till very light and fluffy.
+In a large bowl, cream butter and sugar until very light and fluffy.

 Stir in vanilla essence.
 Beat in eggs in three additions, beating well after each addition.
-If it starts to cuddle, sprinkle in a little flour.
+If it starts to cuddle, sprinkle with a little flour.